MXMX0811/DiffBacChrom/doc/getting_started.md

 # Getting started

+This is a basic Getting Started guide aimed at helping users with no prior development experience set up the environment from very begining.
 This project requires [GROMACS 2025.3](https://manual.gromacs.org/current/index.html) and runs in the Windows Subsystem for Linux (WSL).

 ## Install Ubuntu 24.04.1 LTS on WSL